AkshayGadekar/bulkExportCSV/README.md

 ```

 ### Events
-When CSV starts to get prepared throught queue jobs, these are typical events that happens:
-1) CSV starts to get prepared
-2) Queue job gets completed
-3) Queue batching has completed and CSV is prepared successfully
-4) Queue batching has stopped because of exception
+When CSV starts to get prepared throught queue jobs, these are typical events that happens: CSV starts to get prepared => Queue jobs gets completed => Queue batching has completed and CSV is prepared successfully or Queue batching has stopped because of exception.
-To handle this each event, package publishes events and their respective listeners.
+To handle this each event, package publishes events and their respective listeners:
-Events:
-BulkExportCSVStarted: This event gets triggered when CSV starts to get prepared
+1) BulkExportCSVStarted: This event gets triggered when CSV starts to get prepared
-BulkExportCSVJobCompleted: This event gets triggered for each queue job when that particular job gets completed.
+2) BulkExportCSVJobCompleted: This event gets triggered for each queue job when that particular job gets completed.
-BulkExportCSVSucceeded: This event gets triggered when CSV gets perpared successfully, i.e. queue batching has successfully completed.
+3) BulkExportCSVSucceeded: This event gets triggered when CSV gets perpared successfully, i.e. queue batching has successfully completed.
-BulkExportCSVFailed: This event gets triggered when any particular queue job throws an exception and so stops queue batching process, so CSV does not get prepared successfully.
+4) BulkExportCSVFailed: This event gets triggered when any particular queue job throws an exception and so stops queue batching process, so CSV does not get prepared successfully.
-Each of these events gets `BulkExportCSV` modal as parameter.
+Each of these events gets `BulkExportCSV` modal as a parameter.
 You can broadcast this events, we recommend using `ShouldBroadcastNow` interface so event gets broadcast in sync with queue jobs.

 ### bulk_export_csv table
 When CSV starts to get prepared, you can access its current status using published "bulk_export_csv" table which has following columns. `BulkExportCSV` modal points this this table: